Help Center

 Now the BlueConic user can retrieve the screen name "Main/Section1" as a value like so (using the regular expression (.*)):

-Or the BlueConic user can add values when the Mobile Screen name contains certain words.
+The BlueConic user can add values when the Mobile Screen name contains certain words.
 Create a rule of type "URL / Mobile Screen" and configure the Mobile Screen name to listen to:

-Once the "PAGEVIEW" event was triggered, the current screen name is saved in the SDK.
+Once the "PAGEVIEW" event is triggered, the current screen name is saved in the SDK.
 You can use this value to validate that the SDK is currently registered to the desired screen.
 To retrieve the value use the following method:

 Kotlin Java